 A vivarium that is too small can impact the size of your beardie in two ways.
 First, if they can’t move around and get some exercise, they may easily become overweight.
 Second, if the space is too small, this could stress them out.
 This could potentially cause stunted growth.

 Bacardi, our bearded dragon, is very small.
 She’s only 11 inches at 18 months old.
 This is, we think, due to stress.
 She was kept in a vivarium that was too small and had to share it with another more aggressive beardie.
 This constant stress probably kept her from growing as she should have.

-Proper lighting (see our full guide here – article coming soon) is critical to the health of your bearded dragon.
-Improper lighting setups can cause a myriad of problems including stunted growth.
+Proper lighting is critical to the health of your bearded dragon.
+Improper lighting setups can cause a myriad of problems, including stunted growth. (source)

 If the basking area is not hot enough, your beardie cannot digest its food.
 If it cannot digest, it cannot grow.
 The younger your beardie, the more they eat and the hotter that basking area needs to be.
 Not sure what proper basking temps are?
 Click here and we’ve got you covered!

 UVB light plays a crucial role as well.
 Your bearded dragon needs a good source of UVB light to mimic the sun.
 This light is what allows their body to use the calcium you supplement their food with.
 Giving them supplemental vitamin D is no substitute for a proper UVB light source. (source)

 If they can’t convert their calcium to a useable form, this means their bones can’t grow properly.
 This could result in a very common bearded dragon ailment, metabolic bone disease (MBD).
 This will directly impact their growth and overall health.

 To see our free resource on bearded dragon supplementation, see our complete article here!